The TL;DR* of this article

 Customer Journey Mapping Via the Lens of a Business Framework

 In today’s fast-paced, quickly evolving business environment, the framework you choose must encourage you to do three things: infuse data, internalize the meaning of that data and honor the nuances of today’s modern consumer.

 Traditionally, the surface level analytics found in most customer relationship management (CRM) tools are pretty much the extent of what’s used to drive most make-or-break decisions.
 Just look at how many B2B marketers struggle with CRM integrations.

 A whopping 39% are novice when it comes to integrating data with their CRM, and 14% aren’t even sure where data fits in.
 These companies are missing tremendous opportunities by not tapping into data.
 So why aren’t they?
 It’s certainly not because there is a shortage of data out there.
 There might be multiple reasons, but in our experience the primary reason is the lack of a framework to guide what’s needed from the data during the customer journey mapping process.

-Without a framework in place to serve as the blueprint and guide processes, many pieces get forgotten, left unstructured, or missed.
+Without a framework in place to serve as the blueprint and guide processes, many pieces are forgotten, left unstructured, or overlooked.
 The right framework shapes how the organization as a whole sees the customer’s entire journey in a macro view.
 It acts as a guide to everyone in the organization, empowering teams from IT to sales and beyond to break out more profound insights about buyers.

 Easy to Internalize

 For people, choosing the path of least resistance comes naturally.
 The harder something is to understand, the less likely we are to use it, opting for the more straightforward route instead.
 The same logic applies to a business framework.
-When using or implementing a business framework, it’s easy to get tripped up with complexity and then go right around it.
+When implementing a business framework, it’s easy to get tripped up by the complexity of it and just go right around it.

 Contrary to popular belief, a robust framework doesn’t need to be complicated.
-We argue the opposite.
-A well-built framework is simple on the surface and easily interpreted across all departments.
+We argue that a well-built framework is simple on the surface and easily interpreted across all departments.
 This simplicity ensures that your framework doesn’t have to be pulled out and referenced every time you make a critical decision.